 This event facilitated an unexpected and profound insight into the possible bridges between individuals and cultures.
 The fruitful exercise of exploring shared yet different approaches to reality.
 The event then becoming much more meaningful, life-giving and inspirational than its lurking downside and obvious brush with death.

-As I engage with clients, I bring my experience, philosophy and bag of tricks, but remain open to understanding and working with and within my clients’ worlds and the possibilities of unimagined experiences.
-I strive to counsel sympathetically and stimulate creativity in designing solutions and pragmatic implementations.
+In the years since, as I engage with clients, I bring my experience, philosophy and bag of tricks.
+But I also remain open to understanding and working with and within my clients’ worlds and the possibilities of unimagined experiences.
+This builds a better foundation as I work.
+It stimulates creativity in designing elegant solutions and pragmatic implementations for my clients.

 Nomekwezana or Verreaux’s Eagle (Aquila verreauxii)

 Verreaux’s Eagle is a large African bird of prey.
 It is also called the Black Eagle.

 (Photography of eagles on this page by Derek Keats.
 Photo of Sangoma on this page by by Attila Jandi (Dreamstime).
 Sketch of Black Eagle from Lesson, R. P. (1830).
 Centurie zoologique, ou, Choix d’animaux rares, nouveaux ou imparfaitement connus par R.P.
 Lesson.
 Chez F.G.
 Levrault, Paris. pp. 104–106.)